Achilles Tendon Surgery and

 Manage Your Symptoms On A Daily Basis To Prevent Re-Injury

-It's simple to manage long-term healing of your Achilles tendon with conservative treatment methods that can be conveniently used in the comfort of your own home.
-If you are looking for an all-natural pain management and long-term healing solution that will provide long-lasting relief, speak to your doctor today about incorporating the Achilles TShellz Wrap into your treatment plan.
+It's simple to manage long-term health of your Achilles tendon with conservative treatment methods that can be conveniently used in the comfort of your own home.
+If you are looking for an all-natural pain management and long-term recovery solution that will provide long-lasting relief, speak to your doctor today about incorporating the Achilles TShellz Wrap, a Cold Compress or Ice Pack and a stretching routine into your treatment plan.

 A Cold Compress or Ice Pack can help you to decrease post-operative pain and swelling while also managing any pain from occasional inflammatory flare-ups (re-injury).
 Consistent treatment with a Cold Compress or Ice Pack will effectively reduce your inflammation, draw the pain out of your achilles and gently numb the nerve endings in your tissue for rapid, long-lasting pain relief.